ey black woman working in office and futuristic graphical user interface

 One notable example is ISO/IEC 25059, which presents a quality model for AI systems.
 This standard can be particularly beneficial when formulating quality objectives within AI management systems.
 Additionally, there are ongoing efforts such as ISO/IEC 42105, which expands upon previous work regarding controllability and aims to provide guidelines on human oversight and intervention in AI systems.

-Special thanks to Eeshan Pandey for authoring this article, and to Michael Tippett and Sarah Liang for their contributions.
+Special thanks to Eeshan Pandey for authoring this article.

 Summary